 Tacos de Carnitas

 Carnitas means “little meats” and refers to a pork dish from Michoacán.
 It’s made with pork that’s braised or simmered in lard or oil for several hours until the meat is juicy and fork tender.

 We had carnitas a few times in Mexico City and the best was definitely from Tacos Don Juan.
 Their carnitas tacos were incredibly delicious.

 Like tacos de carnitas, tacos de cochinita pibil are pork tacos.
 Originally from the Yucatán Peninsula, they’re made from pork that’s been marinated in a strongly acidic citrus juice.
 The marinated meat is then wrapped in banana leaves before being slow-roasted in a píib or traditional earthen oven.

 Aside from being incredibly tender and juicy, this Yucatán specialty is citrusy in flavor and known for its burnt orange color derived from annatto seeds.
 The dish is traditionally associated with Merida and the Yucatán Peninsula but in Mexico City, one of the most popular places to try it is at Taqueria El Turix in Polanco.

 Tacos árabes is the predecessor of the al pastor.
-It’s originally from Puebla, the central Mexican state and city which welcomed a wave of Lebanese immigrants after the First World War.
+It’s originally from Puebla, the central Mexican state and city which welcomed a wave of Lebanese immigrants in the late 19th and early 20th centuries.
 They brought with them their shawarma-making tradition which eventually became tacos árabes.